 Jeff hides under the bed when Natalie’s aunt comes over.

 A number of characters in Seven Minutes from Heaven are seen wearing chucks.
 Byron Thames in his role as Jeff wears navy blue low cut chucks throughout most of the film.
 Natalie’s boy friend Casey and the professional baseball player Zoo Newson are seen wearing black high tops, and Polly wears red high tops in a couple of scenes.
 The best scenes occurs in Natalie’s bed room.
 First we see Jeff racing to hide under Natalie’s bed when her aunt comes over.
 Later, while Natalie and Casey are making out on the bed, the camera discreetly focuses on his chucks and her black loafers.

-A pair of black high top chucks and a pair of penny loafers testifies to the attraction between Natalie and Casey.
+A pair of black high tops and a pair of penny loafers testifies to the attraction between Natalie and Casey.